 Hemp is the seed for a future with healthier lives and sustainable lifestyles.
 For the several nutritious benefits that Hemp renders for its users it is called a Super-Ingredient.
 Grown specifically for the industrial uses of its derived products, Hemp is multi-functional in its essence.
 Its nutritional benefits target not only the health trends but also people with dietary restrictions or those pursuing any alternative diets.

-Historically, the Hemp plant belongs to the same family as cannabis sativa, known for its potential to survive in nearly every climate, any ecosystem on Earth.
+Historically, the Hemp plant known for its potential to survive in nearly every climate, any ecosystem on Earth.
 Hemp goes back more than ten thousand years, believed to be the oldest industry on the planet with production of hemp seeds as a superfood.
 The hemp seeds are a rich protein source, contain over twenty trace minerals, and a healthy alternative for fish for it being flushed with essential fatty acids and an opulent protein profile.
 The edible, fibre-rich, hemp leaves have a high percentage of silica that contributes to strong bones, nails, hair, and radiating skin.

 The USDA study of 20g (nearly 2 tablespoons) hemp seeds contains prescribed proportions of fats, carbs, calories, fatty acids, calcium, iron and all essential minerals for an average human body.
 Hemp seeds are also a wholesome source of vitamin C, A, E and some vitamin Bs.

 Nutritional Breaking Down of Hemp Seeds